k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

-The Vector DB integrations prerequisite and building blocks can be found at the GenAI [preparations and setup]().
+## Setup

+### PostgresSQL

+* **Docker** use this pgvector image, a pre-built container that already includes PostgreSQL 16 with the pgvector extension installed and ready to use: https://hub.docker.com/r/pgvector/pgvector

+Read [here](https://github.com/pgvector/pgvector) for more information about PG vector installation and usage.

+## SQLite

+To enable vector usage within SQLite you shall set the SQLITE_EXTENSIONS at Fabric configuration.

+1. Update via Admin Pages → Configuration
+   - Choose to show Hidden as well as Show All
+   - Filter attributes by `fabricdb` section
+   - For the `SQLITE_EXTENSIONS` attribute key set the value to be `vec0`
+2. Alternatively, do it at the `config.ini` file:
+   - Set the following:   `SQLITE_EXTENSIONS = vec0`

+3. **Restart Fabric**.

+> Note: The relevant supportive library is part of the aifusion extension, located at *lib/SQLite_Vector* folder in the project tree

 ## The ingestion flow steps and utilities

-The ingestion flow is built from several steps.
+The ingestion flow - the process of inserting content into a vector store - is built from several steps.
 Below are utility actors and flows that you may consider using it.
 As usual, while building your flow, you may prefer use alternatives, in each of the steps.

 > You can use the AI Fusion examples, as reference.
 >